PhilipDaniels/gpx_simplifier/README.md

 too large for [Audax UK](https://www.audax.uk/) to validate for a DIY ride (max file size of 1.25Mb).
-The files are so large because the Edge 1040 writes a trackpoint every second, each one has extra information such as heart and temperature, and it records lat-long to a ridiculous number of decimal places, e.g. "53.0758009292185306549072265625" and elevation likewise to femtometre precision "173.8000030517578125".
+The files are so large because the Edge 1040 writes a trackpoint every second, each one has extra information such as heart rate and temperature, and it records lat-long to a ridiculous number of decimal places, e.g. "53.0758009292185306549072265625" and elevation likewise to femtometre precision "173.8000030517578125".